 Our basic policy on determination of the amounts of the remuneration of the Company's directors and the computation method is to ensure that it: i) sufficiently enhances their intent and motivation to improve the Group's corporate performance; ii) can be explained reasonably to internal and external stakeholders; iii) allows the Group's senior management executives who are diverse, including in nationality, to have a sense of unity; and iv) helps raise the Group's enterprise value in a sustained manner.
 The amounts are determined in comprehensive consideration of individual directors' duties and achievements, and within the remuneration limit stipulated at the General Meeting of Shareholders.
-The remuneration for directors not serving concurrently as Audit & Supervisory Committee members is determined through consultations by the Board of Directors, and the remuneration for directors serving concurrently as Audit & Supervisory Committee members is determined though consultations by the Audit & Supervisory Committee members.
+The remuneration for directors not serving concurrently as Audit & Supervisory Committee members is deliberated at the Remuneration Advisory Committee and determined by the Chairman & President CEO entrusted by the Board of Directors, and the remuneration for directors serving concurrently as Audit & Supervisory Committee members is determined though consultations by the Audit & Supervisory